 At the reporting party's request, the Title IX/504 Coordinator or Assistant Vice President of Human Resources may intervene directly with the party who allegedly engaged in the conduct.
 In this case, the Title IX/504 Coordinator or Assistant Vice President of Human Resources will provide an opportunity to the party who allegedly engaged in the conduct to respond to the allegation and, after discussions with both parties, may attempt to facilitate a solution, which may result in a written agreement between the parties.
 The Title IX/504 Coordinator or Assistant Vice President of Human Resources will make every effort to resolve informal allegations in a timely manner.
-Every attempt is made to complete the informal resolution process within a thirty (30) business day time period, which can be extended as necessary for appropriate cause by the Title IX/504 Coordinator or Assistant Vice President of Human Resources with notice to the parties.
-The informal resolution process may also be utilized when a responding party accepts responsibility for all allegations.
+Every attempt is made to complete the informal resolution process within a thirty (30) business day time period, which can be extended as necessary for appropriate cause by the Title IX/504 Coordinator or Assistant Vice President of Human Resources may also be utilized when a responding party accepts responsibility for all allegations.